 tacplus as the first lookup method for

-is changed, lookups return the local accounts, such as
+changed, lookups will return the local accounts such as

 If the user is not found, a mapped lookup is performed using the

-tacacs and the lookup searches for the name in the local password
+appended to “tacacs”, and the lookup searches for the name in the local

-file.
-For example, privilege level 15 searches for the tacacs15 user.
-If
+password file.
+For example, privilege level 15 will search for the

-the user is found, the password structure is filled in with information
+tacacs15 user.
+If the user is found, the password structure is filled in

-If the user is not found, the privilege level is decremented and checked
+If it is not found, the privilege level is decremented and checked

 acacs0) is reached.
 This allows